The best hotels in Inle Lake

 Also watch for 'lakeshore' properties that are technically on the shore but face rice paddies, not open water.
 Maing Thauk has a few of these on the western side of the village.
 The best water views at that end of the lake face east toward the Shan Hills.
 Ask specifically which direction your room faces before you confirm.

-Inle Lake's best neighborhoods
+Inle Lake's best hotel regions

 Nyaungshwe is the gateway town and where the budget options live, but the real experience is out on the water.
 Prioritize the lake villages and lakeshore resorts if your budget allows. the difference in atmosphere is night and day.